qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Scale-dependent rendering allows you to specify the minimum and maximum scales at which a layer will be visible.
 To set scale-dependent rendering, open the :guilabel:`Properties` dialog by double-clicking on the layer in the legend.
-On the :guilabel:`General` tab, click on the |checkbox| :guilabel:`Use scale dependent rendering` checkbox to activate the feature, then set the minimum and maximum scale values.
+On the :guilabel:`General` tab, click on the |checkbox| :guilabel:`Scale dependent visibility` checkbox to activate the feature, then set the minimum and maximum scale values.

 You can determine the scale values by first zooming to the level you want to